Never when the calendar says “Summer” officially starts.

 Love notes on the garage floor for daddy who works lots of nights.

-My girls miss my hubs a lot.
+My girls miss my husband a lot.

-Hell, I miss my hubs a lot.
+Hell, I miss my husband a lot.

 Probably a lot more this summer because I have been so out of it.